jmcuneo/a4-components-a25/README.md

 Password: `Password123`\
 Website link: https://a3-persistence-a25.vercel.app/ \
 GitHub link: https://github.com/Akaash-Walker/a3-persistence-a25 \
-**Note:** I used pnpm as the package manager for this project.
+**Note 1:** I used pnpm as the package manager for this project.
 From the testing that I've done, npm _should_ work.
 Just thought I'd mention it in case there are any issues.
+**Note 2:** The backend needs some time to warm up when the first request is made.
+Normally Render immediately spins up the server when you visit a page, but since the frontend is hosted on Vercel, the first request to the backend takes a bit longer.
+After the first request is made, subsequent requests should be significantly faster.
+Note again that this is only because I'm using the free tier of Render.

 ### Summary
 * the goal of the application is to allow users to store and modify their personal information such as their name, date of birth, preferred gender, and state of residence.